angleto/i.js/README.md

 %container.node().parentNode.innerHTML
 ```

-See prepackaged _d3_ scrapbook for a working example.
+See prepackaged _d3_ example scrapbooks for more details.

 How it was built?
 -----------------